Lxckyluck/FastSushi-API/README.md

 > ⚠️ **Important**

-In the header of most of my request I use the environment variables "token" make sure create it in your own environment variables.
+In the header of most of my request I use the environment variables "token" make sure to create your own environment variables.